 What is UPN?
-It is a string attribute in your Active Directory, which allows the user to login with one’s full name, like email@example.com, apart from what the user recognizes mostly as login name (which is technically samAccountName).
+It is a string attribute in your Active Directory, which allows the user to login with their full name, like email@example.com.
+The user recognizes this mostly as login name (which is technically samAccountName).

 Why do you need to worry about it?
 Well, on-line service needs to know that the user belongs to your organization.
 Simple login name is not enough.
 Quick hint – there is more than one John in the world, I guess.
 So it requires something more consistent.

 And the choice is the user’s e-mail address.
-When you synchronize the data from Active Directory to the on-line one, all the tools are assuming one thing – that your UPN contains exactly the value reliable to identify a user (based on its e-mail).
+When you synchronize the data from Active Directory to the on-line one, all the tools are assuming one thing – that your UPN contains exactly the reliable value to identify a user (based on their e-mail).

-- Get to know what is your planned e-mail domain(s) in Office 365
+- Get to know what your planned e-mail domain(s) in Office 365 are

 There is no magic when it comes to directory data – garbage in, garbage out, that’s how it works.

-And this is the moment when many of our clients are turning to Microsoft Identity Manager (MIM) to ensure, that information in the directory is being populated in the consistent and automated way.
-Especially since MIM synchronization service license is included in Windows Server – no additional cost attached.
+And this is the moment when many of our clients are turning to Microsoft Identity Manager (MIM) to ensure that information in the directory is being populated in a consistent and automated way.
+Especially since MIM synchronization service license is included with Windows Server – no additional cost attached.

 But what if I can’t change my UPNs?

 Are you doomed to fail?
 Is heaven falling?
-No. Take it easy – it just requires some more planning and additional work to do.
+No. Take it easy – it just requires some more planning and additional work.

 - The first question is why you might not be able to change it?
-Usually, it comes down to those two reasons: There is one or more application assuming the UPN is a good identity handle, and it identifies users by that mean.
+Usually, it comes down to those two reasons: There is one or more application assuming the UPN as a good identity handle, and it identifies users by this value.
 It is a wrong assumption but let’s not go into this discussion here.
 From my experience and some past deployments, it might happen and stand for the blocking point.
 You need to check this before even considering to embrace any cloud services.